Call a Professional NOW!

 What Is a Hurricane Deductible?

-A hurricane deductible is the amount you’re responsible for paying out of pocket before your insurance kicks in to cover the rest.
-Unlike standard deductibles, which are often a flat dollar amount, hurricane deductibles are calculated as a percentage of your home’s insured value—typically ranging from 1% to 5%.
+A hurricane deductible is the amount you’ll need to pay out-of-pocket before your insurance starts covering damages.
+Unlike regular deductibles, which are flat amounts, hurricane deductibles are often a percentage of your home’s insured value, typically ranging from 1% to 5%.

-So, if your home is insured for $300,000 and you have a 3% hurricane deductible, you’d be looking at covering the first $9,000 in damages before your insurance company steps in.
-Ouch.
-But, without it, you’d be on the hook for much more.
+For instance, if your home is insured for $300,000 and your hurricane deductible is 3%, you’d need to cover the first $9,000 in damages before your insurer steps in.
+This might seem steep, but without it, you’d be responsible for much higher repair costs.

 Does Homeowners Insurance Cover Flooding from a Hurricane?

-Here’s where things get tricky.
-While homeowners insurance covers wind damage, flooding caused by a hurricane is typically excluded.
-This means if storm surges or torrential rains lead to water damage in your home, you’re not automatically covered under your standard policy.
+Here’s where things can get complicated.
+While homeowners insurance usually covers wind damage, flooding caused by hurricanes is not included in most standard policies.
+This means damage from storm surges or heavy rainfall isn’t automatically covered.

-To protect yourself from hurricane-related flooding, you’ll need a separate flood insurance policy—usually through the National Flood Insurance Program (NFIP).
-Considering hurricanes bring some of the most destructive floods, this coverage is not just nice to have; it’s crucial.
+To protect yourself from hurricane-induced flooding, you’ll need a separate flood insurance, often available through the National Flood Insurance Program (NFIP).
+Given that hurricanes frequently bring devastating floods, this coverage is essential for coastal homeowners.

 How Much Hurricane Coverage Do You Need?